This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The chips also provide soil protection.
 It retains moisture and slowly releases it back into the soil over time.

 Should you want to maintain the path, fresh chips can be added every few years.
 To discourage grass from growing, place one inch over the area.
-It will prevent sunlight from reaching the grass, which is needed for its growth.
+It will prevent sunlight from reaching the grass, which is needed for growth.

 However, it will also prevent the area from becoming muddy as well.
 The chips will absorb the moisture and return it to the soil.
 Nothing will pool at the top of the soil, and you have a nicely defined pathway.